 What We Do

 If you are seeking help, hope, and healing, we have highly trained phone coaches ready to help.
 H3Helpline is here to help with anyone suffering from feelings of loss and grief after an abortion.
 Whether you want to just talk with someone or just have someone listen to your thoughts and concerns, we are here to help.
-We are a national helpline that operates 24/7.
+We are a national abortion helpline that operates 24/7.
 If desired, after our call we can check in on you in a few days.
 For those dealing with post-abortion stress syndrome, we can also send information about local support groups in your area.

 Hope That Has Been Found

-Shared by Sue
+Shared By Sue

 Never in my wildest dreams did I envision myself there, in the women’s center, under those circumstances.
 I was told that my “pregnancy tissue” would be removed during a short procedure, and after a time of recovery, I would be on my way.